pi43r/conversations-with-computers/Chapters/01_Co-Intelligence.md

 [Picture Blazej]

 Finally *1-800-MYGRAVE* by Erica Jewel and Dasha Ilina is an installation in the center of the room that imagines a call center where the visitor becomes a worker for a fictional company that provides digital afterlife service.
-It is based on a video infomercial they made with Lina Schwarzenberg during the camp.
-In the
+It is based on a video they made with Lina Schwarzenberg during the camp.
+The infomercial in the style of a 1980s public service announcement warns the viewer of their accumulated data and offers some simple steps to protect digital files and avoid embarrassment after death.
+The cubicle in the gallery is fitted with a corded telephone and an inspirational poster where the visitor switches roles and takes on (automated) calls from people who ask or complain about the service.
+An instruction manual tells the participant how to respond and which buttons to press.

 ---